-Concordia University, St. Paul is a Christian liberal arts university, founded in 1893 and is one of 10 owned and operated by The Lutheran Church - Missouri Synod.
-The College's 39-acre campus is located in an active St. Paul neighborhood, located 10 minutes away from both downtown St. Paul and Minneapolis.
+Concordia University, St. Paul is a Christian liberal arts university.
+The University was 6 founded in 1893 and is affiliated with The Lutheran Church - Missouri Synod.
+The College's campus is located in an active St. Paul neighborhood, a short distance from both downtown St. Paul and Minneapolis.

-◆ Series Five-A issued April 23, 1999 in the amount of \$1,440,000.
-The proceeds of this tax-exempt, off-balance sheet lease were used for an energy retrofit project including lighting upgrades, variable frequency drives, a new chiller, variable air volume system and steam system upgrades.
+• Series Five-A issued April 23, 1999 in the amount of \$1,440,000.
+The proceeds of this taxexempt, off-balance sheet lease were used for an energy retrofit project including lighting upgrades, variable frequency drives, a new chiller, variable air volume system and steam system upgrades.